rhermosoUZ/Re-CoSKQ/README.md

  The difference between these two files is that the first one reads the csv and  turns all read lines into a dataset, while the second reads a single line of the dataset and turns it into a query.

+ This has been tested with the geoname dataset from the [Chan et al., 2018] paper.

+ The links to the datasets are the following:
+ - US Hotels: www.allstays.com
+ - US Geonames: geonames.usgs.gov

 #### Synthetic Data